ohethan/movie-browser/README.md

-Search for movies, TV shows, and video games and view descriptions, ratings, and more!
+Search for movies, TV shows, and video games.
+View descriptions, ratings, and more!

 Built using React Native, data from [The Open Movie Database](http://www.omdbapi.com/).